yellobyte/ESP32-DevBoards-Getting-Started/debugging/Readme.md

 ## 1. Debugging an ESP32-S3 with builtin JTAG adapter:

-ESP32-S3 dev boards featuring two USB port can be debugged without external JTAG adapter (e.g. ESP32-Prog).
-Preparation for online debugging is easy:
+ESP32-S3 dev boards featuring two USB ports can be debugged without usage of an external JTAG adapter (e.g. ESP32-Prog).
+Therefore the preparation for online debugging is easy:

-### a) Connect both USB ports of the board with the computer:
+### a) Connect both USB ports on the dev board with the computer:

 <p align="center"><img src="https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/raw/main/debugging/Debugging_via_2nd_USB_port.jpg" height="200"/></p>

-With both USB ports connected simultaneously you should have now 2 additional COM ports and a usb device "USB JTAG/serial debug unit".
+With both USB ports connected you see two additional COM ports and a usb device "USB JTAG/serial debug unit".
+The driver "WinUSB(libwdi) needs to be assigned to it.

 ### b) Replace driver for "USB JTAG/serial debug" unit:
 Initially Windows assigns a generic driver to it.
-It must be replaced with the WinUSB(libwdi) drivers, installed with the well known **Zadig** tool and choosing the device "USB JTAG/serial debug unit (Interface 2)" **or** taken from the provided **zip file** (containing original Espressif drivers) with right click on the device and "driver update" -> "Search for driver on my PC", etc.
+It must be replaced with the **libwdi** driver (ex WinUSB).
+There are two ways to do it:
+- by using the well known **Zadig** tool and choosing the device "USB JTAG/serial debug unit (Interface 2)" or
+- by replacing the default driver with the one from the provided  [**zip file**](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/tree/main/debugging/JTAG%20adapter%20driver) (containing the original Espressif driver).
+Under Windows just start device manager, right click on the device and select "driver update" -> "Search for driver on my PC" and perform the usual steps.

 After successfully installing the driver the device properties should look like this on Windows:

 ![](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/raw/main/debugging/Installation_WinUSB_for_builtin_JTAG_espressif_driver.jpg)

-### c) Add a few needed lines to the [env:debug] section of the project's platformio.ini file.
+### c) Now add a few needed lines to the [env:debug] section of the project's platformio.ini file.
-This requests OpenOCD tool be installed (if it's still missing) and sets the right values for debugging.
+This requests OpenOCD tool be installed (if it's still missing) and sets the proper values for debugging.
 ```
 [env:debug]
 platform_packages = platformio/tool-openocd